benjiheath/Pig/README.md

 # Demo

 Note: only the JS was coded from scratch; the index and stylesheet were provided as templates in the course.
-I also implemented a modal window for the player-winning condition in the first version.

 [My demo](https://musing-brown-2292dc.netlify.app/)